Ouxsoft/LivingMarkup/README.md

 [![Donate](https://img.shields.io/badge/Donate-PayPal-green.svg)](https://paypal.me/hxtree)

-***PXP empowers web teams by transforming markup elements into modular objects.*** It works similar to a templating engine, but isn't limited to replacing values.
-PXP finds builder specified document elements, instantiate them as objects using their attributes and arguments, orchestrates method calls to those objects, and then replaces the element with rendered output.
+***PXP empowers web teams by making markup magical.*** It works similar to a templating engine, but does more than replace values inside braces :P, it makes HTML useful.
+Like when you first learned HTML and thought it could do everything on the web?
+Well now it can!

 # Installation